'Any size of deal is possible,' says chipmaker AMS

 “In China, they are thinking of putting facial recognition in every taxi to recognize the driver and passengers.
 There is a lot of momentum right now going on because a lot of application customers are thinking about how to use this technology.”

-The Swiss-quoted company could use its own cash flow, shares or the proceeds of a new $600 million bond to buy companies, Everke said.
+The Swiss-quoted company could use its own cash flow, shares or the proceeds of a new 600 million euro bond to buy companies, Everke said.

+Money could also be raised by seeking a secondary listing in Hong Kong, he said.
+How much could be raised here and when this might take place would be settled in the next 12 months.

-Software companies were of interest as well as hardware companies, chipmakers or optical specialists.
-“Whatever is needed we will do,” he said.
+Software companies were of interest as well as hardware companies, chipmakers or optical specialists, Everke said.
+“Whatever is needed we will do.”

 AMS on Tuesday announced the purchase of Swiss facial recognition software company KeyLemon as it reported a tenfold rise in quarterly profit on the back of hot demand for sensors used in smartphones such as Apple (AAPL.O) iPhones.